Lilly Endowment Community Scholarship

 The Lilly Endowment Community Scholarship program will provide one scholarship for full tuition, required fees, and a special allocation of up to $900 per year for required books and required equipment for four years of undergraduate study on a full-time basis, leading to a baccalaureate degree at any Indiana public or private college or university accredited by the Higher Learning Commission of the North Central Association of Colleges.

-Selection of scholarship finalists is based 45 points on academic achievement and the essay, 15 points on activities and leadership, and 40 points on the interview.
-If you are selected as a semi-finalist, you will be required to appear before the Board of Directors for an interview.
-Independent Colleges of Indiana will make the final scholarship selection and may award one scholarship to Montgomery County students.
+Selection of scholarship finalists is based 40 points on academic achievement and the essay, 20 points on activities and leadership, and 40 points on the interview.
+If you are selected as a semi-finalist, you will be required to appear before the Montgomery County Community Foundation Board of Directors for an interview.
+Independent Colleges of Indiana will make the final scholarship selection and may award one scholarship to a Montgomery County student.

 - Be a graduate in good standing of a public Montgomery County High School, Montgomery County, Indiana, by the end of June of the year in which the application is filed